Where are they now? Chelsea’s 14 wonderkids from FM 2012

 He made three other appearances, but said of his role on a Czech TV show that he was “A player for the training sessions.
 If they need a cone they put me there instead.”

-Kalas eventually ended up at Bristol City on loan where he became a much-loved figure, moving there permanently in 2019 and is now club captain.
+Kalas eventually ended up at Bristol City on loan where he became a much-loved figure, moving there permanently in 2019.
+He is now club captain.

 The Dutchman joined Chelsea at 15 and made a few appearances for the London side, being named Young Player of the season in 2013.